Image of an avocado producer displaying his produce

 Standard development

-The PFA General Rules and the relevant control points and compliance criteria are set by the GLOBALG.A.P.
-Secretariat and do not undergo a separate public consultation process, since this has already been completed for the IFA base standard.
+The PFA general rules and the relevant PFA principles are set by GLOBALG.A.P. technical experts and do not undergo a separate public consultation process, as this has already been completed for the IFA standard on which it is based.

 Image of a smallholder producer harvesting vegetables